 La Tavola Trattoria

 Virginia-Highland’s La Tavola is a multi-purpose restaurant in the best possible sense.
 Neighborhood hangout.
 Date night staple.
 Solo dining haven.
-Credit Craig Richards, who has been executive chef for six of the restaurant’s twelve years.
+Credit executive chef Brent Banda.
 In its earlier days, it was a bouncy spot to shovel down a competent plate of pasta.
-But under Richards’s direction, the tenor of the menu has grown more aspirational.
+Now, the tenor of the menu has grown more aspirational.
 I still order the easy-to-love manicotti filled with beef, pork, veal, and spinach, but now I’m also tempted by more regional Italian efforts like strozzapreti (a ropy pasta popular in Emilia-Romagna) tossed in rabbit ragù, olive puree, and pecorino.
 Bartender Alli Royce Soble is a single eater’s best friend.
 She spreads out a black napkin in front of your seat at the bar as a place mat and happily debates whether a glass of Barbera d’Asti or Dolcetto d’Alba would pair best with your veal saltimbocca.